 You can also access Recycle Bin from any open Windows/File Explorer window.

-In Windows XP, click on the down arrow on the right side of Address Bar and find Recycle Bin in the bottom of the list.
-You can also click Folders button to open folder hierarchy and select Recycle Bin from there, but this action hides Common Tasks pane.
+In Windows XP, click on the down arrow on the right side of the Address Bar and find Recycle Bin at the bottom of the list.
+You can also click the Folders button to open the folder hierarchy and select Recycle Bin from there, but this action hides the Common Tasks pane.

-In Windows Vista, 7, 8 and 8.1, click on the down arrowhead after the first icon in Address Bar and click Recycle Bin in the jump list.
+In Windows Vista, 7, 8/8.1 and 10, click or touch on the down arrowhead after the first icon in Address Bar and choose Recycle Bin in the jump list.

-Recycle Bin acts as any other folder, so you can select items, change views, grouping and sorting.
-You can also undo the last action by pressing CTRL+Z on your keyboard or by opening File or Organize menu and clicking Undo.
+Recycle Bin acts like any other folder, so you can select items, change views, grouping, and sorting.
+You can also undo the last action by pressing CTRL+Z on your keyboard or by opening the File or Organize menu and clicking Undo.